For Jewelry: Wipe Clean, keep dry, do not expose resin jewelry to extended amounts of strong sunlight, and store in a dark, dry place.

 The four sacred medicines are used in everyday life and in ceremonies.
 All of them can be used to smudge with, though sage, cedar and sweetgrass also have many other uses.
 It is said that tobacco sits in the eastern door, sweetgrass in the southern door, sage in the west and cedar in the north.
 Elders say that the spirits like the aroma produced when we burn tobacco and the other sacred medicines.

 When you seek the help and advice of an Elder, Healer or Medicine Person, and give your offering of tobacco, they know that a request may be made as tobacco is so sacred.
+It is always good to offer Asemaa to an elder when seeking knowledge or their advice.
 We express our gratitude for the help the spirits give us through our offering of tobacco.
-It is put down as an offering of thanks to the First Family, the natural world, after a fast.
-Tradtitional people make an offering of tobacco each day when the sun comes up.
-Traditional tobacco is still grown in some communities.
-For example, the Mohawk people use a traditional tobacco thatthey grow themselves and that is very sacred to them.

-Sweetgrass is the sacred hair of Mother Earth.
-Its sweet aroma reminds people of the gentleness, love and kindness she has for the people.
-When sweetgrass is used in a healing circle it has a calming effect.
+Wiingashk - Zhaawanong (South) Sweetgrass is the sacred hair of Mother Earth.
+Her sweet aroma reminds our people of the gentleness, love, and kindness she has for the people.
+When sweet grass is used in a healing circle it has a calming effect and returns our thinking to goodness.
 Like sage and cedar, sweetgrass is used for smudging and purification.

 TAKING CARE OF THE MEDICINES